astropy/photutils/docs/segmentation.rst

 Note that if the threshold includes the background level (as above), then the image input into :func:`~photutils.segmentation.detect_sources` should *not* be background subtracted.
 In other words, the input threshold value(s) are compared directly to the input image.
-Because the threshold returned by :func:`~photutils.detection.detect_threshold` includes the background, we do not subtract the background from the data here.
+Because the threshold returned by :func:`~photutils.segmentation.detect_threshold` includes the background, we do not subtract the background from the data here.